HexOneProtocol/protocol-v1/docs/hex-one-vault.md

     bool active;
 }
 ```
-Tracks deposit data for specific `stakeId` owned by a specific `depositor`.
+Tracks deposit data of a specific `stakeId` owned by a specific `depositor`.

 ### UserInfo
 ```solidity